meidoworks/nekoq/service/naming/README.md

       consumption.
     * Discovery currently keeps history inside the server and replicate the data only when someone ask for updates.
       This will reduce the cost of bandwidth but have to think about the amount of history to track.

+* Ready to accept requests
+    * Since discovery relies on peer talk to reach cluster consistent which is not strict consistency, it may have data issue to start serving before getting data from all peers.
+    * One solution is waiting for all peers to respond data then start processing client request.
+    * There are some other features have to be considered:
+        * One discovery server may start before peers and may also keep this state for a long time.
+So this should allow incoming request.
+        * Discovery server may shut down for maintenance(even majority of the nodes do).
+In this case, other servers should work as normal.
+        * Discovery supports asymmetric peer.
+Peer list is maintained per discovery server not the whole cluster.
+    * So to avoid data out-of-sync issue, when a new discovery service online, it's better to make sure peer status is healthy, then dispatch client requests to this server.

+* Service field used for service definition
+    * 3 types of service scope
+        * Per application node
+        * Per service
+        * Hybrid
+    * Per service
+        * Traditional service discovery
+        * Fine-grained
+        * MetaData can be attached per node per service
+        * Cons: resource consumption - computing/memory/bandwidth
+    * Per application node
+        * Like domain based service discovery
+        * Resource friendly
+        * Cons: require all node associated with the service name should provide same service implementations
+            * Possible solution: directly retrieve peer metadata before invoking service
+        * Cons: metadata only supports per node
+            * Possible solution: same to the above
+        * Otherwise, request may fail if running on the node, which not supporting the request.
+    * Hybrid
+        * Combining the solutions of per service and per application node
+        * Providing fine-grained service discovery and reduce the cost of resources